Event Bubbling

 Explanation #

 This example shows how event bubbling can be leveraged using Datastar.
-A data-on-click attribute on the parent container of the buttons.
-When any button is clicked, the event bubbles up to the parent, where we can access the clicked button’s data-id attribute via evt.target.dataset.id.
+A data-on:click attribute on the parent container of the buttons.
+The listener is on the container, but evt.target can be a nested element inside a button, so we resolve the nearest matching button first with evt.target.closest('button[data-id]')?.dataset.id.
 This allows us to handle all button clicks with a single event listener.